teamrabu/rabu-schedule/readme.md

 Rabu Schedule's build depends on [Rake](http://rake.rubyforge.org/).
 Assuming you have Ruby installed, you should be able to install Rake with `gem install rake` (`sudo gem install rake` on Mac OS X).
 The build automatically downloads and installs its other dependencies into the `gems` directory the first time you build.

 To build a release version of Rabu Schedule, use `rake release` from the command line.
-The results will be placed in the `released` directory.
+The results will be placed in the `released/` directory.
 Use `rake` on its own to run the tests. `rake -T` will show you the most commonly-used targets, and `rake -P` will show all targets.

 **Important:** After you're done building, be sure to run `rake shutdown` to stop the JsTestDriver server.
 If you use `./autorake.sh` (described below), breaking out of the script should automatically kill the server.